 DAY ONE: Bike from Fort William to Laggan.
-Distance approx. 23 miles (37km).
-After breakfast you would begin the ride out of Fort William with a nice easy start.
+Distance approx. 23 miles (37 km).
+After breakfast you will begin the ride out of Fort William with a nice easy start.
 The Caledonian Canal path is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views as you go.
 This area of outstanding natural beauty is a real joy with mountains, lochs, and rivers.
 Keep an eye out for the wildlife too.
 A gravel forest track follows the full length of Loch Lochy to your next overnight stop at Laggan.
 You can choose to eat at the guesthouse or there are two restaurants close by.
 Overnight: Laggan, Scotland.

 DAY TWO: Bike from Laggan to Invermoriston.
 Distance approx. 19 miles (30 km).
 After a flat start along the canal the route becomes quite hilly around Invergarry, providing you some excellent views of the castle and Loch Oich.
 About halfway on today’s ride is the very popular tourist town of Fort Augustus.
 It is well worth spending some time here with many things to see and opportunities for refreshments or lunch.
-With an extra circular ride through Auchterawe forest there is an historic hill fort giving superb panoramic views.
+An extra circular ride through Auchterawe forest brings you to an historic hill fort, providing superb panoramic views.
 A fairly easy section takes you along a forest trail that overlooks Loch Ness to your destination for today, Invermoriston, where there is a choice of hotels for an evening meal.
 Overnight: Invermoriston, Scotland.